-Buehler Silences Mets’ Bats
+Buehler Silences the Mets’ Bats

 - Innings pitched: 5